-Fishing has been good at Hinkson for bass.
-Bass can be found early and late in the day right next to the tules and around other structure.
+Fishing has been fair at Hinkson for bass.
+Bass can be found early and late in the day right next to the tulles and around other structure.
 In addition to the bass, a few trout are still being caught early and late.
-Poppers and mice patterns on the surface can be good near the shore and along the tules.
+Poppers and mice patterns on the surface can be good near the shore and along the tulles.
 Spin fisherman bouncing small jigs along the bottom have been picking up both bass and trout.

-Fishing has been good but will likely slow down some with the extreme heat but will pick up fall creeps in.
-Fishing will just continue to improve with good water conditions and fall temperatures.
-Spin Fisherman are finding that Rapala minnow imitations are working well in addition to larger jigs.
+Fishing has slowed down some with the extreme heat but will pick up fall creeps in.
+Fishing will just continue to improve with good water conditions and the fall temperatures.
+Spin Fisherman are finding that Rapala minnow imitations are working well in addition to larger brightly colored jigs.
 Fly Fisherman are picking up an occasional walleye or bass on chartreuse woolly buggers or clouser minnows near the dam.

-Topaz is picking up with recent stocking, shore anglers with powerbait and boaters trolling flash rigs are doing the best.
+Topaz has been fishing well, shore anglers with powerbait and boaters trolling flash rigs are doing the best.
 Most trout are around 12 inches with a few up to 18 reported.
 Crawlers off the bottom have also been productive early and late in the day.
 Fishing for trout should remain good and productive through fall.